-- A. Cases assigned to the PPP come either from the courts, through a detention decision made by a DPO through the custody intake process, or from the field DPO after obtaining approval of the PPP Supervising Probation Officer (SPO). - The courts have two methods of referral to the PPP: - a.
+- A. Cases assigned to PPP come either from the courts, through a detention decision made by a DPO through the custody intake process, or from the field DPO after obtaining approval of the PPP SPO. - The courts have two (2) methods of referral to PPP: - a.
 Order a youth to PPP under the conditions of the program. - b.
-Authorize a youth to be placed on the program if determined appropriate by the Probation Department. - 2.
+Order the PPP Unit to complete a home evaluation to determine if the youth is appropriate for PPP.
+This entails an evaluation of the youth's home for PPP suitability, as well as an interview with the youth and parent(s)/guardian(s) to determine if they are agreeable to the terms and conditions of the program, as well as willing to have the youth home on PPP. - 2.
 When the courts authorize a release, the PPP DPO investigating the case will use the following five criteria in determining acceptance: - a.
-Is the youth likely to flee?

-- b.
-Is the youth a danger to himself/herself or others? - c.
+Is the youth likely to flee? - b.
+Is the youth a danger to themselves or others? - c.
 Is the youth a danger to the property of others? - d.
 Is the youth likely to ignore or violate the conditions of PPP release? - e.
-Is the youth unlikely to appear for the pending hearing? - 3.
-If a court-authorized youth is not suitable for release on the PPP, a Non-Acceptance Chrono (F057-5036) will be completed, which will act as notification to the court.
+Is the youth unlikely to appear for the pending hearing?